-20. IT Businesses: These businesses shall continue to operate during regular business hours as authorized by the lockdown, by appointment, in strict compliance with all precautionary measures regarding the use of face masks, preventing the gathering of people, and following physical distancing rules.
+21. IT Businesses: These businesses shall continue to operate from Monday to Sunday during the business hours authorized by the curfew, by appointment, in strict compliance with all precautionary measures regarding the use of face masks, preventing the gathering of people, and following physical distancing rules.

 As part of the infection control plan, each establishment must set aside some time at the end of their daily operations to clean and disinfect their facilities.

-- 21. Advertising Agencies: These businesses shall continue operate during regular business hours as authorized by the lockdown, by appointment, in strict compliance with all precautionary measures regarding the use of face masks, preventing the gathering of people, and following physical distancing rules.
+22. Advertising Agencies: These businesses shall continue operate until 10:00 p.m. from Monday to Sunday, by appointment, in strict compliance with all precautionary measures regarding the use of face masks, preventing the gathering of people, and following physical distancing rules.
 To this end, they must ensure not to exceed thirty percent (30%) of the maximum occupancy stated by the building code currently in force in Puerto Rico (PR Building Code 2018).

-As part of the infection control plan, each establishment must set aside some time at the end of their daily operations to clean and disinfect their facilities. - 22.
-Drive-In Movie Theaters: These businesses shall continue to operate during the hours permitted under the lockdown, by promoting the sale of tickets and concession stand items by electronic means and in strict compliance with all CDC and Department of Health COVID-19 recommendations. - 23.
-Museums: These businesses shall continue to operate during regular business hours as authorized by the lockdown, by promoting the sale of tickets and concession stand items by electronic means and in strict compliance with all CDC and Department of Health COVID-19 recommendations and PROSHA's COVID-19 guidelines, including the six (6) to nine (9)-foot distance parameter, the mandatory use of face masks, the frequent washing of hands, and the daily disinfection of the facilities.
-To this end, they must ensure not to exceed thirty percent (30%) of the maximum occupancy stated by the building code currently in force in Puerto Rico (PR Building Code 2018). - 24.
-Childcare Centers: Childcare facilities shall be allowed to operate during the hours permitted under the lockdown, in compliance with all precautionary measures and following all CDC, Department of the Family, and Department of Health recommendations and PROSHA's COVID-19 guidelines, including the six (6) to nine (9)-foot distance parameter, the mandatory use of face masks, frequent hand washing, and the daily disinfection of the facilities.
+As part of the infection control plan, each establishment must set aside some time at the end of their daily operations to clean and disinfect their facilities.

+- 23. Drive-In Movie Theaters: These businesses shall continue to operate until 10:00 p.m. from Monday to Sunday, by promoting the sale of tickets and concession stand items by electronic means and in strict compliance with all CDC and Department of Health COVID-19 recommendations. - 24.
+Museums: These businesses shall continue to operate until 10:00 p.m. from Monday to Sunday, by promoting the sale of tickets and concession stand items by electronic means and in strict compliance with all CDC and Department of Health COVID-19 recommendations and PROSHA's COVID-19 guidelines, including the six (6)-feet distance parameter, the mandatory use of face masks, the frequent washing of hands, and the daily disinfection of the facilities.
+To this end, they must ensure not to exceed thirty percent (30%) of the maximum occupancy stated by the building code currently in force in Puerto Rico (PR Building Code 2018). - 25.
+Childcare Centers: Childcare facilities shall be allowed to operate from Monday to Sunday during the hours permitted by the curfew, in compliance with all precautionary measures and following all CDC, Department of the Family, and Department of Health recommendations and PROSHA's COVID-19 guidelines, including the six (6)-feet distance parameter, the mandatory use of face masks, frequent hand washing, and the daily disinfection of the facilities.